 Electricity History: The Fight Between AC and DC

-When the use of electric power was first being developed, it was unclear whether AC or DC would become the dominant way in which electricity was supplied.
+When electric power was first being developed and used, it was unclear whether AC or DC would become the dominant way electricity was supplied.
 Two famous pioneers of electricity — Thomas Edison and Nikola Tesla — each advanced one of these options.

-It is for this reason that solar PV systems include inverters!
+This is why solar PV systems use inverters.
 The inverter converts DC energy into AC energy so it can be used in the home or sent back to the electric grid (in addition to some other functions).

-You might also be surprised to learn that many of the electronics you use—like your laptop and cell phone—run on DC and have their own inverters as well.
-The power adapter that is part of the charger for these devices is in fact a form of inverter that converts the AC grid supply to DC power that can be used by the device.
+And what about those DC-powered devices?
+The power adapter that’s part of the charger for these devices is, in fact, a form of inverter.
+They convert the AC grid supply to DC power that can be used by the device.

 As we discussed above, traditional solar panels produce DC energy.
 That energy is then converted to AC power by the inverter.
 This is the case whether your PV system includes a string inverter (which converts energy from one or multiple strings of solar panels) or microinverters (which convert it for individual, or in some cases a few, solar panels).

-Understanding the differences between AC vs. DC is important knowledge in the solar industry.
-Not only is it essential to understanding how a solar array works and how it is designed, this knowledge can also help you educate customers —one way to build trust during the sales process.
+Understanding the differences between AC and DC is important in the solar industry.
+Not only is it essential to understanding how a solar array works and how it’s designed, this knowledge can also help you educate customers — and ultimately build trust during the sales process.